 Offer A Buffet at Your Feeder

-Some additional birds that eat black oil sunflower seed include chickadees, nuthatches, finches of all types, sparrows, jays, woodpeckers, grosbeaks and indigo buntings.
+Some additional birds that eat black oil sunflower seed include chickadees, red-breasted nuthatches, white-breasted nuthatch, American goldfinch, house finches, sparrows, blue jays, woodpeckers, grosbeaks, and indigo buntings.

-Even if you have fruit-bearing trees, add additional cut up fruits that are a past prime to a platform feeder or dish.
+Even if you have fruit-bearing trees, add additional cut-up fruits that are past prime to a platform feeder or dish.

 - Apple slices